-2. Academic Integrity.
+- 2. Academic Integrity.
 Students at Sandy Creek High School are expected to submit work for evaluation that has been completed solely by that student, unless group assignments have been so designated.
 Academic integrity is expected at all times.
 No student shall receive, give, procure, or attempt to procure answers, assistance, or materials not authorized by the teacher.
-Academic dishonesty in any form will result in a zero.
 We define academic dishonesty (cheating) as giving, receiving, or using unauthorized assistance in any form or of any nature on tests, examinations, projects, homework, or reports or any other school work or activities.
 Plagiarism, the use of another's ideas or products as one's own, can also be defined as cheating.
 The determination that a student has engaged in academic dishonesty shall be based on the judgment of the classroom teacher, or other supervising professional employee, taking into consideration written materials, observations, or information.
-Students will receive a discipline referral for any act of cheating or academic dishonesty.

-3. Advanced Placement (AP) Classes.
-All students who enroll in AP classes are required to complete the entire course and take the National AP Exam at the end of the course.
+Students will receive a discipline referral for any act of cheating or academic dishonesty. - 3.
+Advanced Placement (AP)/International Baccalaureate (IB) Classes.
+All students who enroll in AP/IB classes are required to complete the entire course and take the National AP or International Baccalaureate Exam at the end of the course.